Board of Directors

 Director, Rare Voices Australia (QLD)

 Dr Carol Wicking received her BSc (Hons) and MSc from the University of Melbourne and her PhD from the University of London.
-She has over 25 years’ worth of research experience, primarily investigating the molecular and cellular basis of a number of rare diseases including cystic fibrosis, naevoid basal cell carcinoma syndrome and a class of rare diseases known as ciliopathies.
+She has over 25 years of research experience, primarily investigating the molecular and cellular basis of a number of rare diseases including cystic fibrosis, naevoid basal cell carcinoma syndrome and a class of rare diseases known as ciliopathies.
 Carol is a past President of the Australian and New Zealand Society for Cell and Developmental Biology, and is the Independent Scientific Adviser and ex officio Board Member of Phenomics Australia, a capability of the National Collaborative Research Infrastructure Strategy.
 She is currently an independent consultant and an Honorary Associate Professor at the Institute for Molecular Bioscience at the University of Queensland.
 Carol is also a member of RVA’s Scientific and Medical Advisory Committee.

 Prof Eric Morand